ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-6-audience-with-taveni.md

 - **🏛️ SPIRE PROTECTION THEORY**: Suggests the Unbroken Spire itself may help prevent corruption
 - **🗂️ MISSION DISCLOSURE**: Reveals party was tasked by the Chainlord to find sphere artifact as payment for chasm journey
 - **🥷 STEALTH EXCELLENCE**: Rolls 20 with Fear on Presence check during group stealth mission
+- **⚖️ BINARY ASSESSMENT**: "It is either this or be the enemy" - recognizes stark political choice facing party

 ### Augustus (Mike)
 - **⚔️ Tactical Assessment**: Evaluating the political and security situation